dsv-su/entitlements/README.md

      will return all students currently registered on that courseSegment.
  * ```user``` - Accepts a username as a query.
 The given user will be granted the given entitlement.
+ * ```unixgroup``` - Takes the name of a unix group as a query.
+All members of the named group will be granted the given entitlement.
  * ```none``` - Does not take a query (the :query part will be ignored if it exists).
 Indicates that no users should have the given entitlement.
    Useful for removing outdated entitlements.